Creating and Running Angular Projects in ServBay

 src/app/app.component.html

-with your preferred code editor.
-Delete or modify its content so that it just displays a simple heading, such as "Hello ServBay!".html<div style="text-align:center"> <h1>Hello ServBay!</h1> <p>This is your Angular app running via ServBay!</p> </div>
+file in your preferred code editor.
+Remove or modify its contents to show a simple heading, such as "Hello ServBay!"html<div style="text-align:center"> <h1>Hello ServBay!</h1> <p>This is your Angular app running via ServBay!</p> </div>

 1